Best Insoles For Hiking: Insane Comfort For Your Shoes And Boots

 1) SOLE Performance Medium Insoles (Best Overall)

-These insoles are an exciting option because they are primarily made of recycled wine corks.
+They are an exciting option because they are primarily made of recycled wine corks.
 Cork is a natural material that has some very positive benefits and qualities.

 I use the Sole Performance Medium Insoles in my Salomon X Ultra 4 hiking shoes.
 They are a great choice for most hikers.